 - Courses for the required 500-level seminars in Music Theory, Music History, or Ethnomusicology must be taught by faculty in the Music Theory, Musicology, and Ethnomusicology Divisions.

 - Normally courses at the 500 level, although courses at the 300- and 400-level to a maximum of 6 credits may be included with approval, provided they are not required for the B.Mus. degree in piano performance.
 Music 520A (Introduction to Music Research) must be taken as a prerequisite (not counting for program credit) if its equivalent has not been completed elsewhere.
-Students who have completed its equivalent previously must replace this course with a 3-credit elective course at the 300-level or above.
 Although students may repeat Music 512 for credit, only three credits of 512 may be related to the subject of the DMA Thesis.
 Students are strongly advised to enrol in 561A (Chamber Music) in preparation for the required chamber recital.
 It is also recommended that students enrol in 535 (Song Interpretation) during their course of study.

 This examination is normally taken immediately before advancing to candidacy, following the completion of course work, acceptance of the thesis proposal and performance of the final recital and lecture recital.
 Questions focus on the performance area of the candidate.

 The examination consists of three parts (I, II, and III below).
 You are strongly encouraged to prepare independently for this examination, using the general topic areas, before attempting Part I (broad study questions)

 Preparation time: 2 weeks